rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 sudo bootc switch [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc
 ```

-Like a `bootc update`, switch will download and prepared the new image to a local deployment location on disk.
+Like a `bootc update`, `bootc switch` will download and prepare the new image to a local deployment location on disk.
 It will then stage that image to become active at the next boot.

 ```bash,run
 sudo bootc status | grep staged: -A 8
 ```